DipankarSethi3012/DipankarSethi3012/README.md

 ## 🛠️ Skills & Technologies

-I specialize in full-stack development with a focus on scalable architecture.
+I specialize in backend development with a focus on scalable architecture.

 <div align="center">
   <p>